| Preece Family History |

 Charles found himself in court, charged with

-assaulting a man from nearby
+assaulting a man from nearby Redmarley – he was found

-month in prison, with
+guilty, and sentenced to one month in prison, with

 hard labour.
 Amongst